-FairPoint like most other ILECs markets different speed tiers.
-Faster speed costs more and requires a shorter loop distance.
-We had been capped at 3360/864 kbps sync rate for years due to distance.
-FirstLight is a competitive local exchange carrier (CLEC).
+Several years ago we switched to a competitive local exchange carrier (CLEC).
 They rent copper subscriber circuits from FairPoint, our incumbent local exchange carrier (ILEC), and co-locate their equipment in FairPoint central offices.
 FirstLight markets ADSL differently as it does not impose a speed cap.
 Speed is based solely on what the circuit is able to handle.
 We were pleasantly surprised to see sync speed increase to 7 Mbps down and almost 1 Mbps up.
+Download is now about twice the speed as when we were using FairPoint DSL.

-Figure 4 DSL Modem Status Page
+Figure 3 DSL Router Status Page

 The ZyXEL router has a nice feature that if you do not enter a password to log in the main status screen is displayed in read only mode.
 This lets anyone view connection status but restricts being able to make changes.
+Because speed is not capped it floats based on line conditions.
+Download speed varies by a few hundred kilobits per second; upload does not vary at all.